 Most brides will all agree that unexpected costs always arise.
 Bridal Guide Magazine put together a list of the 30 most popular unexpected expenses that brides forget to budget.

-For example, many brides need a last-minute seamstress for final adjustments on their dress.
+For example, many brides need a last-minute seamstress for final adjustments on their dresses.
 This is a cost that is rarely factored into the final budget.

 Wedding Alternatives for Short-Term Loans